Touraine, a terroir to savour

 Finer cuts of pork, crushed with a fork, are reserved for the famous Rillettes de Tours.

-They have the reputation of being less fatty than those from neighboring regions.
+They have a reputation for being less fatty than those from neighboring terroirs.

 And while rillons and rillettes can be eaten on their own, they are sometimes combined in the composition of local specialties such as fouaces, tarte tourangelle aux rillons, and so on.